Germany Energy Information

 Crude Oil Production

-Germany relies on imports for more than 95% of its crude oil supply with a production of 3.3 Mt in 2019.
-The country imported 86 Mt of crude oil in 2021, of which about 30% came from Russia.
+Germany relies on imports for more than 97% of its crude oil supply with a production of 3.1 Mt in 2021.
+The country imported nearly 82 Mt of crude oil in 2021, of which about 30% came from Russia.
 Following the conflict between Russia and Ukraine, the country has committed to stop Russian oil imports by the end of 2022.

 Interactive Chart Germany Crude Oil Production

 Oil Products Consumption

 From 2012 to 2019, the consumption of oil products remained relatively flat at around 100 Mt.
 In 2020, consumption dropped by 8% to 92 Mt due to Covid related travel restrictions, and remained quite stable in 2021.